hannah-mun-05/hannah-beautiful-jekyll/_posts/2024-02-18-Time-series-data-analysis-practice.md

 same time.
 Use of mini pills are clearly increased from 2013 to 2017 whereas combined pills do not show strong trend of increase or decrease.

-### Method

-#### Time series data
+#### Time series data analysis

 From the raw data, we created a time series data starting from January 2013 to December 2016 by monthly basis.
 We will examine its trend (Stationarity), autocorrelation and seasonality.

-1 Stationarity
+1. Stationarity

 As illustrated in fig 1.1 we can see that there is no obvious increase or decrease trend in combined pills data over the time.
 In fig 1.3, stationarity of mini pills are removed in log difference form, however as our interest is an effect on combined pills, and mini pills are considered as a control variable in this study, we will use raw form of